 Gynecomastia Surgery Recovery

 Gynecomastia can be performed as an outpatient procedure.
 After recovering in the recovery room for an hour or two, you may be able to go home in the company of a friend or family member.
 We also have a private duty nurse available to care for you in the comfort and privacy of your own home if you so choose.
 For those who have large volume liposuction, they are expected to stay overnight for further monitoring.
+Dr Agha is the best choice.

 Day of Surgery– When you wake up from your procedure, you will be in the recovery room and will be wearing a compression garment.
 You should plan to wear the compression garment for four to six weeks following surgery.
 This functions to control swelling, conform the underlying tissue and aid in skin contraction.

 Care Giver– When patients leave the surgery facility to go home, they are usually groggy for about 12 hours or overnight.
 That is why it is very important to have an adult who can assist you with getting around and taking your medications for at least the first 24 hours.
+We will assist in the Gynecomastia surgery recovery.

 Drains– A small, thin drain tube may be temporarily placed under the skin to drain any excess blood or fluid that may collect.
 This will be removed at your first post-operative visit on day 5 or so.